10 Ways You Never Knew You Were Using the Toilet Wrong

 That’s fine if your last meal consisted of asparagus: During digestion, certain acids in these green stalks are broken down into sulfurous, smelly, airborne compounds that waft up when you pee (that’s why asparagus makes your urine smell).
 Interestingly, though, not everyone can smell asparagus in their urine, according to a study published in The BMJ, which identified a large number of participants with “asparagus anosmia.”
-But if the smell is strong and foul (and your urine is dark and cloudy), it could signal a urinary tract infection; other conditions, such as bladder infections, liver disease, poorly controlled diabetes or certain metabolic disorders can also change urine odor.
-And if your pee smells like ammonia, and its color concentrated, it can mean your body is low on fluids.
-Here’s what else your urine reveals about your health.
+However, if the smell is strong and foul and your urine is dark and cloudy, it could signal a urinary tract infection; other conditions, such as bladder infections, liver disease, poorly controlled diabetes or certain metabolic disorders can also change urine odor.
+Meanwhile if your pee smells like ammonia and its color is concentrated, it can mean your body is low on fluids.

 You’re big on bleach

-On its own, it’s fine: add ¼ cup into the toilet bowl and let it sit for a few minutes to disinfect before you clean.
-But if bleach is mixed with ammonia, toxic gases called choloramine are created, which can cause coughing, wheezing, nausea, or watery eyes; or at higher concentrations lead to chest pain, wheezing, or pneumonia, according to the Washington State Department of Health.
-Using it in tandem with certain toilet bowl cleaners, drain cleaners, and even plain old vinegar is no better: the combination of chlorine bleach and acid gives off a toxic chlorine gas that can cause burning eyes and breathing problems in small amounts, and be fatal at high levels.
-Here are more ways you’re cleaning your bathroom wrong.
+On its own, it’s fine: Add ¼ cup into the toilet bowl and let it sit for a few minutes to disinfect before you clean.
+But if bleach is mixed with ammonia, toxic gases called choloramine are created, which can cause coughing, wheezing, nausea or watery eyes; at higher concentrations it can even lead to chest pain, wheezing or pneumonia, according to the Washington State Department of Health.
+Using it in tandem with certain toilet bowl cleaners, drain cleaners and even plain old vinegar is no better: The combination of chlorine bleach and acid gives off a toxic chlorine gas that can cause burning eyes and breathing problems in small amounts, and be fatal at high levels.

 You “polish” down there

 It’s really a thing, and it could leave you with an itchy butt.
 Aggressive wiping or overzealous cleaning with harsh soaps, lotions, and scented wipes can irritate the skin between your cheeks, causing an intense itch and resulting in a condition sometimes referred to as “polished anus syndrome,” according to the American Society of Colon and Rectal Surgeons.
 You want to clean well after you do your business—any leftovers can also make you itch later; but there’s no need to scrub, or use scented or colored toilet paper, for that matter.
-Just wipe gently with plain toilet paper or a moist towelette, and in the shower, wash with mild soap.
+If you’re now wondering how to wipe your butt, just wipe gently with plain toilet paper or a moist towelette, and in the shower, wash with mild soap.

 You still douche

 A healthy vagina has beneficial bacteria, and they help maintain an acidic environment that helps protect it from infections and irritation.
-So when you insist on flushing it out with some prepackaged mixture of fluids or homemade concoction, it can disrupt the normal pH levels, increasing the risk of irritation, itching, and infection.
+So when you insist on flushing it out with some prepackaged mixture of fluids or homemade concoction, it can disrupt the normal pH levels, increasing the risk of irritation, itching and infection.
 Douching can also make an existing vaginal infection worse, by pushing the bacteria and infection up into the uterus and other reproductive organs, according to The Office on Women’s Health.
-Your body’s got the cleanliness of your inside vag handled — without any extra help from a squeeze bottle.
-When you bathe, wash your front as you would your rear: warm water and mild soap.
-Watch out for these other ways you’ve been showering wrong.
+Your body’s got the cleanliness of the inside of your vagina handled—without any extra help from a squeeze bottle.
+When you bathe, wash your front as you would your rear: Warm water and mild soap.

 You toss in wet wipes

-Many claim to be sewer and septic safe, but tests conducted by Consumer Reports showed otherwise: some personal cleansing wipes didn’t break down in water after 10 minutes, compared to regular toilet paper that disintegrated into tiny bits in a few seconds.
+Many claim to be sewer and septic safe, but tests conducted by Consumer Reports showed otherwise: Some personal cleansing wipes didn’t break down in water after 10 minutes, compared to regular toilet paper that disintegrated into tiny bits in a few seconds.
 Reports have shown these not-so-flushables are clogging sewer systems in spots including San Francisco, Miami, Washington, D.C. and New York City.
-Some other toiletries that don’t belong in the toilet: dental floss, Band-Aids, sanitary napkins, tampons, and condoms.
-Here are 12 more things you should never, ever flush down a toilet.
+Some other toiletries that don’t belong in the toilet: dental floss, Band-Aids, sanitary napkins, tampons and condoms.

 You flush, lid up